jisellejones/Predict_Wildfire_Spread/README.md

  [Wildfire Website Deployment](https://wildfirepredict.herokuapp.com/)

  - Fires in OR seem to be increasing in fluency each year
-    - Visualization - Number of fire per year (linear regression)
  - Fires also seem to be increasing in intensity
     - Visualization showing increasing intensity?
 (1990 - 2001)
     - Visual of map showing years and intensity?
 (1990 - 2001)
-- Effects of fires on humans, animals, Earth
+- Effects of wildfires
- 	- Just an explanation - words or images, not necessarily data - or a mosaic of percentages, data on how fires effect these things.
-All Oregon statistics:
+ 	- Oregon 2020 statistics:
         - Structures destroyed 300+
         - Deaths 11 deaths in 2020
         - Area Burned in 2020 1.2 Million Acres (GlobalForestWatch.Org)
 - What causes wildfires
 	- Human causes
     - Natural causes
-    - Fuel Type
     - Weather
 - Which of these have the greatest impact on fire severity?
     - Visualization of Random Forest Weighted Table